SlUnGy/MLPerceptron/readme.md

 ##Contained Files and usage:

-- oclp: Contains the OpenCL implementation of a single hidden layer multilayer perceptron.
+- oclp: Contains the host part of the OpenCL implementation of a single hidden layer multilayer perceptron.
+- mlp.cl: Contains the client OpenCL implementation.
 - olp: Contains a sequential c++ implementation of a single hidden layer multilayer perceptron.
 - nlp: Contains a sequential c++ implementation of a multiple hidden layer multilayer perceptron.
 This implementation wasn't used often for OCR, the single hidden layer implementation is sufficient.
 - idxfile: Contains simple code loading an IDX file into memory.
 It only supports the unsigned byte datatype.

 ##License